Gozala/work/graphene.md

 # Graphene

-In the early days of the project we developed a concept of a web runtime that was designed to be thinnest possible layer for the web.
-Runtime that you could pass a URL to an HTML and it would load (and cache) it as it's user interface.
+In the early days of the project we developed a concept of a web runtime, designed to be thinnest possible layer for the web.
+Runtime would take URL to an HTML, would load (and cache) it as it's user interface.